boliqq07/BGP/docs/source/Install.rst

 :Note:

-If VC++ needed for windows, please download the dependent packages from `Python Extension Packages <https://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ and install offline. please reference to Method 2.
+    If VC++ needed for windows, Please download the dependent packages from `Python Extension Packages <https://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ and install offline. please reference to Method 2.

 Method 2
 ::::::::::::